Parents Awarded $15 Million For Medical Mistakes Resulting In Son's Death

 He died in December 2004.

-The New York Law Offices of Scott C. Gottlieb and Associates, LLP, have vast experience in medical malpractice lawsuits.
+Scott C. Gottlieb, Injury Law Attorney, has vast experience in medical malpractice lawsuits.
 Experience counts.
 If you feel that you or a loved one has suffered due to medical malpractice, call our 24-hour answering service at 800-825-5529 or contact us via our online contact form.
 All calls and inquiries are responded to the same day, usually within one hour.
-There is no case-review
+There is no case-review.